sshevya/sshevya.github.io/about.md

 ### More about me
 <div class="box">
   <p>
-   I am an empathetic,sociable sophomore.
-I love talking to people and making new friends.
+   I am an extrovert.
+I like talking to people and making new friends.
   </p>
 </div>